alexrpagan/midibox/README.md

 10/19/2022:
 Incorporated `midir` to establish connection to a MIDI port.
 Implemented basic sequencer.

+10/20/2022:
+Added multithreaded playback

 Next:
 - [x] Support for physical devices over USB
 - [x] Support of simple looping sequences (fixed note sequence, static duration)
-- [ ] Run sequences in a new thread that can be gracefully stopped via user input (e.g., Ctrl-C / `SIGINT`)
+- [x] Run sequences in a new thread that can be gracefully stopped via user input (e.g., Ctrl-C / `SIGINT`)
+- [x] Support running multiple sequences in different threads
 - [ ] Support for dynamic note duration -- i.e., duration is a function of previous n events
 - [ ] Support for dynamic velocity -- i.e., velocity is function of previous n events
 - [ ] Break core library classes out of `Midibox` execution